oracle/truffleruby/doc/user/deploying.md

 To tune TruffleRuby you will need to consider the options of either your JVM or the SubstrateVM, and then Truffle, and Graal.

-TruffleRuby has a large set of options, which you can see with the `-Xoptions` flag.

 ## Logging

 Ruby application logging and warning works as in the standard implementation of